vbrunell/sobst/README.md

 To compile the program, simply open a terminal, navigate to the containing directory, and type `make`

-To run the program, execute the sobst program.
+To run the program, execute the `sobst` program built by the makefile.
 It will ask you for some input and display some tests.
 It will then display a menu allowing you to manipulate the bst you created.